rabbah/nimbella-cli/doc/nim.md

 	  - test/work0
 	  - test/work30
 ```
+-->

 <h3 id="factors-in-choosing-project-size">Factors in choosing project size</h3>

 There is no limit on how many packages and actions can be in a project.
 However, using fewer very large projects or many small projects both have some negative ramifications, which are solved by using [incremental deployment](#deploying-projects-incrementally).

 For example, you could create one large project.
 However, the default behavior of the deployer is to deploy everything in the project that it can, so deployment could become time-consuming.

 The other extreme is to create many small projects.
-You’d have to use the `project deploy` command with a list of projects in a single invocation: \
-`> nim project deploy example1 example2 … \
-`Having lots of small projects complicates the build process, especially during iterative development.
+You can use the `project deploy` command with a list of projects in a single invocation to deploy them all at once (e.g., `nim project deploy example1 example2 …`).
+Having lots of small projects may lengthen the build process, especially during iterative development.

 Incremental deployment facilitates deployment of both large and small projects, so you can create projects that make sense logically.

 <h3 id="factors-in-choosing-project-boundaries">Factors in choosing project boundaries</h3>

 Projects and actions are very flexible.

 *   When deploying a project, all of its actions and web resources are installed into a single target namespace.
 *   Multiple projects can deploy into the same namespace.